PoisotLab/ms_metaweb_transfer/manuscript.md

 We use data on the European metaweb assembled by @Maiorano2020TetEu, following the definition of the metaweb first introduced by @Dunne2006NetStr, *i.e.* an inventory of all possible interactions within species from a spatially delimited pool.
-The metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpea].
-This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBioa], and is still worthy of ecological attention.
+Notably the metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpea].
+This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBioa], and is thus still worthy of ecological attention.
 We induced the subgraph corresponding to all mammals by matching species names in the original network first to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac], and retaining all those who matched to mammals;
 all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.